 Forensic accountants must be very discreet when conducting investigations into fraud cases.
 They also must be independent of the company under investigation.
 When forensic accountants conduct audits, they are actively looking for signs of fraud.
 They examine financial statements to determine if they are accurate and complete.
 They also may seek out internal databases and court records.
 It’s important that forensic accountants also look beyond the numbers, since the people committing the fraud may have hidden the evidence of their crimes.

 Professionals in this field have a number of tools that they can use in their investigations.
-These include tools such as regression analysis, present value and discount rates, professional skepticism and judgment and accounting knowledge and expertise.
+These include tools such as regression analysis, present value and discount rates, professional skepticism and judgment, and accounting knowledge and expertise.

 What are the Advantages of Forensic Accounting?

 This type of accounting can have major advantages for detecting financial crimes and can help many shareholders as well as legal authorities to identify any possible malpractices affecting the interests of the company.
-It also allows for companies to have a closer look at the legal issues surrounding the fraud cases, which could prove to be very costly for the business and result in enormous losses.
-It can help to simplify the litigation process as well as keeping track of any malpractices within the company.
+It also allows companies to have a closer look at the legal issues surrounding fraud cases, which could prove to be very costly for the business and result in enormous losses.
+It can help to simplify the litigation process as well as keep track of any malpractices within the company.

 What are the Limitations of Forensic Accounting?